Trump jeered as he visits Ginsburg's casket at U.S. Supreme Court | Politics

 "I think that was just a political chant.
 We could hardly hear it from where we were," he told reporters later in the day.
 White House spokeswoman Kayleigh McEnany called the chants "appalling and disrespectful."

+Trump's election opponent, Democrat Joe Biden, will pay his respects to Ginsburg on Friday at the U.S. Capitol.
+After two days of public viewing at the court, Ginsburg will become on Friday the first woman to lie in state in the U.S. Capitol when her casket is placed in National Statuary Hall.

-Before his election to president in 2016, Ginsburg criticized him publicly, calling him "a faker" in one interview.
+Before Trump's election as president in 2016, Ginsburg criticized him publicly, calling him "a faker" in one interview.
 Trump responded by writing that Ginsburg's "mind is shot" on Twitter.
 She later apologized https://de.reuters.com/article/us-usa-election-ginsburg-idUSKCN0ZU1PE, saying she regretted the "ill-advised" comments.
-The president has maintained a respectful demeanor in his remarks about Ginsburg since her death, but he has drawn criticism from Democrats for not honoring her wish, reportedly dictated in a statement to her granddaughter, that she be replaced by the next president.
+The president has maintained a respectful demeanor in his remarks about Ginsburg since her death, but he has drawn criticism from Democrats for not honoring her wish, reported to have been dictated in a statement to her granddaughter, that she be replaced by the next president.

 ALSO READ